avinash874/ev-website-react/README.md

+we will make a website header design in React JS.
+In this website design we will add background video.
+We will also add full screen image slider to make the website more interactive using React JS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.